How to Freeze Leeks ? 5 Great Tips to Blow Your Mind

 You should cut up leeks before freezing, so it is easier to find the saving space and suitable container.

 Some people believe that it is not necessary to blanch leeks before freezing.
-However, most of the experienced cook prefer blanching steps as it will preserve the leeks longer.
-To some extent, blanching them is quite quick, easy, and painless with following steps:
+However, most of the experienced cook prefer blanching steps as the best way to preserve leeks longer.
+To some extent, blanch a leek is quite quick, easy, and painless with following steps: